 Sue Gabriel, Executive Director

-Sue’s path to the helm of Beverly Bootstraps includes almost 30 years in the non-profit sector.
+Sue’s path to the helm of Beverly Bootstraps includes over 30 years in the non-profit sector.
 Since 2008, Sue has led Beverly Bootstraps from a grass-roots organization to a mid-sized non-profit.
-Sue’s career includes various leadership roles including Director of Development for Beverly School for the Deaf, sole proprietor of Marketing Success and Director of Tourism for Thoroughbred Country in South Carolina.
+Sue’s career includes various leadership roles, including Director of Development for Beverly School for the Deaf, sole proprietor of Marketing Success and Director of Tourism for Thoroughbred Country in South Carolina.
 Sue is involved with many local organizations.
-She is a Trustee of Beverly’s Affordable Housing Trust, Board Member for the Beverly Rotary Club, Advisory Member of Greater Boston Food Bank and Trustee to Fisher and Fuel Trust.
-Sue resides in Beverly, MA with her husband and three children.
+She is the President of the Beverly Rotary Club, a Trustee of Beverly’s Affordable Housing Trust, a Trustee to Fisher and Fuel Fund and a Corporator of Marblehead Bank.
+She has been an Advisor to the Greater Boston Food Bank and a member of the Northshore Hunger Network.
+Sue resides in Beverly, MA with her family.

 Chris Nazareth, Director of Development and External Affairs

-After a decade in the nonprofit field, Chris comes to Beverly Bootstraps as the new Director of Development and External Affairs.
+With over a decade of experience in the nonprofit field, Chris serves as Beverly Bootstraps’ Director of Development and External Affairs.
 A seasoned fundraiser, Chris has most recently spent time as the Associate Director of Development at Hearth, Inc., a homeless relief organization in Boston and as the Boston Director of City Service Mission, a national faith-based service and advocacy organization.
-Originally from Rhode Island, Chris now calls Beverly home, living here with his wife, young daughter and Goldendoodle.
-Outside of work, Chris enjoys spending time with his family and friends exploring everything the North Shore has to offer.
+As the Director of Development and External Affairs, Chris oversees everything from fundraising to marketing to volunteers.
+Chris and his family reside in Beverly.

 Paul Cole, Director of Finance